Esri/cityengine-sdk/README.md

 ## Contributing

-Anyone and everyone is welcome to contribute and to extend and improve the examples.
+Anyone and everyone is welcome to contribute and to extend and improve the examples by sending us pull requests.

 ## Licensing